Vijay PanduranganView writing

 I analysed how employees collaborated across sites at Twitter.

 I’m very interested in the intersection of software and science, biotech, machine learning, and distributed systems.
-Please email me or DM me (@vijaysays).
+I'm currently exploring low-friction systems and tools that make it easier for scientists to be more productive, and to improve the quality of their research.
+If you've been thinking about improving scientific tools, or something similar, please email me or DM me (@vijayp).